Piyush Ranade

-Piyush Ranade (born 28 March 1983) is a Marathi film & television actor.
+Piyush Ranade (born 28 March 1983) is a Marathi film and television actor.
 He appeared in Zee Marathi TV series Ekach Hya Janmi Janu, Lajja and Asmita, also in Star Plus's Burey Bhi Hum Bhale Bhi Hum as Kaivalya.

 Career

 Piyush Ranade's first major Hindi play was Mahanirvan by Satish Alekar when he was still in college.
 He later performed in Oye Band Baj Gaya! and Sakna Re To Sasu Nahi by National Centre for the Performing Arts (India).
+Piyush got his first Marathi television show Kata Rute Kunala.
+His first major Hindi television show was Burey Bhi Hum Bhale Bhi Hum on Star Plus in which he played Kaivalya (Mansukh's elder son).